stefankroes/scribble/README.md

 8. The first call to `split_nodes` returns `Some text` which is added to the beginning of the array, together with the argument to `if` cast to a boolean (`false`).
 9. The `send :elsif` returns and it renders the first list of nodes with a positive condition (`Some more text`)

 This might be hard to wrap your head around but once you do it is a clean and easy way to extend the language with new `if`-like constructs without touching the parser.
 For examples of this, check out [Sitebox.io forms](http://www.sitebox.io/articles/form-method) and [Sitebox.io columns](http://www.sitebox.io/articles/columns-method).
-Implementations of block methods that don't use split methods are much easier, lake a look at [the implementation](https://github.com/stefankroes/scribble/blob/master/lib/scribble/methods/times.rb) if the `times` method.
+Implementations of block methods that don't use split methods are much easier, lake a look at [the implementation](https://github.com/stefankroes/scribble/blob/master/lib/scribble/methods/times.rb) of the `times` method.

 ### Method implementation API